cityofaustin/Residential-Permitting/_projects/deck.md

 See examples of property sketches:
 {: .present-before-paste}

-Good Example
-{: .present-before-paste}

-Bad Example
+Good Example / Bad Example
 {: .present-before-paste}

 What your deck will look like